seek-oss/vocab/README.md

 # Vocab

-Vocab is a strongly typed internationalisation framework for React.
+Vocab is a strongly typed internationalization framework for React.

 ## Getting started